Colusa school district names next superintendent

 “I’m looking forward to making connections with all students as we look to strengthen academic programs and create new opportunities,” Turner said.

-Ortiz said the last Colusa Unified School District superintendent left in September 2019 – he’s now superintendent at Orland Unified School District – and Bill Cornelius has been serving as the interim superintendent.
+Ortiz said the last Colusa Unified School District superintendent left in September 2019 and Bill Cornelius has been serving as the interim superintendent.